angad2212/Thapar_Summer_Program/README.md

-# 🎓 Thapar Summer Program — *Machine Learning & Deep Learning*
+# 🎓 Thapar Summer Program 2023

 Welcome to the official repository for the **Thapar Institute of Engineering & Technology’s Summer Program** focused on **Machine Learning, Deep Learning, and Full-Stack Web Development**.